YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 If you have worked with YUI before, you’ll notice pretty quickly that mojit controllers and models are simply custom YUI modules that are registered with ``YUI.add``.
-These skeleton of these custom modules also include the ``requires`` array that allows you to list dependencies and a namespace:
+The skeleton of these custom modules include the controller namespace and the ``requires`` array for specifying dependencies:

 ``controller.server.js``